Platform

 Who is eligible?

-• Not-for-profit housing providers and other non-profit organizations
+• Not-for-profit organizations and housing providers

 • Indigenous organizations and communities

-• Provincial, territorial, regional and municipal governments and their departments and agencies
+• Provincial, territorial, regional, and municipal governments

 Eligible expenses